Vikrant-9/Retention-Analysis-Case-Study/README.md

 # Retention-Analysis-Case-Study
-Retention Analysis performed in dataset aggregated by a Spanish Bank A Spanish Bank has been collecting data on multiple facets of customer behavior.
+A Spanish Bank has been collecting data on multiple facets of customer behavior.
 Currently the data science team at the bank is trying to help in developing strategies to retain customers.